ekmaldzaki/Capstone-Projects-Full-Stack-Web-Dev/README.md

 # Capstone Project 5 - Book Storage

 This is the fifth capstone project entitled "Capstone Project 5 - Book Storage".
+Where user can add, edit, and delete books complete with reviews and score.
+This project use PostgreSQL to store all of the user data about their reviews.

 # Technologies Used